 It’s hard to fine-tune your brand if you don’t know what it is in the first place.
 Whenever you brand or rebrand a business, you must remember that your brand isn’t something vague or imprecise.
 In fact, it’s so specific and quantifiable that you can express it as an equation:

 A positive reputation for your management consulting firm can take two forms.
 People might regard you generally as a “great firm,” or people might know you for your expertise.

 Expertise-driven reputation is a particular asset, since it connects directly to your service offerings.
 One of your audiences’ biggest questions is always going to be, “What do you do?”
 A reputation for expertise helps you answer those questions clearly.

 Your reputation for a specific type of expertise also has another advantage.
-A recent study shows that it dramatically increases the likelihood of receiving an actual referral.
+A recent study in the accounting industry shows that it dramatically increases the likelihood of receiving an actual referral.